nus-cs2103-AY2122S2/ip/docs/README.md

   2. An `Event` task
   3. A `Deadline` task

-Each of these task types can be recurring or non recurring.
+Each of these task types can be recurring or non-recurring.
 To add a recurring task, you will need to tag it with one of the following tags shown [here](#tags).

 <div markdown="span" class="alert alert-warning">:exclamation: **NOTE:**
 Daily tasks reset at 00:00, weekly tasks reset every Sunday, biweekly tasks reset every second Sunday, and monthly tasks reset every first day of the month.
 </div>

-### Adding a `ToDo`:
+### Adding a todo: `ToDo`
 Adds a `ToDo` task to the task list.

 Format: `todo [TAG] TASK_DESCRIPTION`